royalgraphx/DarwinKVM/README.md

 ``So what are DSDTs and SSDTs?
 Well, these are tables present in your firmware that outline hardware devices like USB controllers, CPU threads, embedded controllers, system clocks and such.
 A DSDT(Differentiated System Description Table) can be seen as the body holding most of the info with smaller bits of info being passed by the SSDT(Secondary System Description Table).
 You can think of the DSDT as the building blueprints with SSDTs being sticky notes outlining extra details to the project.``

-You can read more about ACPI and it's spec [here](https://uefi.org/sites/default/files/resources/ACPI_Spec_6_4_Jan22.pdf).
+You can read more about ACPI and it's specs [here](https://uefi.org/sites/default/files/resources/ACPI_Spec_6_4_Jan22.pdf).

 ``macOS can be very picky about the devices present in the DSDT and so our job is to correct it.
 The main devices that need to be corrected for macOS to work properly:``

  - Embedded controllers(EC)
    - All semi-modern Intel machines have an EC (usually called H_EC, ECDV, EC0, etc...) exposed in their DSDT, with many AMD systems also having it exposed.
 These controllers are generally not compatible with macOS and can cause a kernel panic, so they need to be hidden from macOS. macOS Catalina requires a device named EC to be present though, so a dummy EC is created.
+ - USBX
+   - For Skylake and newer plus AMD.
+This file is plug-and-play and requires no device configuration, do not use it on Broadwell and older.
  - Plugin type
    - This allows the use of XCPM providing native CPU power management on Intel Haswell and newer CPUs, the SSDT will connect to the first thread of the CPU.

-For our Virtual Machine use case, we will be emulating an Intel Cascade-Lake CPU so regardless of the host architecture, the only ACPI's we require to boot macOS will be EC and PLUG.
+For our Virtual Machine use case, we will be emulating an Intel Cascade Lake CPU so regardless of the host architecture, the only ACPI's we require to boot macOS will be EC-USBX and PLUG.

 You can view the CPU ACPI requirements by generation [here](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-platform.html#desktop).

 ``Note: Cascade Lake supersedes Skylake although not shown on the chart.``

 <br>
-<h4><b>The required files can be found in the DarwinOCPkg/ACPI folder.</b></h4>
+<h4><b>The required files can be found in the DarwinOCPkg/X64/EFI/OC/ACPI folder.</b></h4>

+Thanks to [ExtremeXT](https://github.com/ExtremeXT) for allowing me to include his manually created EC-USBX which combines them into a single file, as well as the included PLUG file.
+We've both tested it and it works as expected, and I use it for my daily machine so I'm confident including it, feel free to manually make your own or possibly try the ones from acidanthera!
+As long as you complete this ACPI section, you can go ahead to the next step.

 <br>
 <h2 align="center"><b>Part 2:</b> Drivers</h2>